For Sexual/Relationship Violence Prevention and Healthy Relationships

 The University of San Diego Peer Educators are a group of undergraduate students who serve in a formal role providing education and resources to the USD community related to healthy relationships as well as sexual assault and relationship violence prevention.
 Peer Educators receive comprehensive training regarding healthy relationships, sexual and dating violence prevention, education, and outreach that they utilize in presenting outreaches and presentations to the USD community.
 Peer Educators are students deeply interested in dedicating spaces to educating students about healthy relationships, creating conversations about gender roles and socialization, and shifting cultural norms that perpetuate sexual and dating violence on campus.

-Peer Educators are required to attend an initial 2-day training session at the beginning of their semester of service and will participate in on-going training and continuing education throughout the semester.
-The Peer Educator positions are semester-long appointments, with opportunity for extensions, and will require an average of 4-6 hours of work per week (including but not limited to administrative tasks, data entry, outreach, marketing, peer advising, peer education, peer facilitation, presenting, and tabling events).
-Peer Educators receive a $500 honorarium for their semester of work.
+Peer Educators are required to attend an initial 2-day training session at the beginning of the semester and will participate in on-going training and continuing education throughout the semester.
+The Peer Educator positions are semester-long appointments with opportunity for extensions and preference given to those interested in at least two semesters of service.
+The role requires an average of 4-6 hours of work per week including but not limited to administrative tasks, data entry, outreach, marketing, peer advising, peer education, peer facilitation, presenting, and tabling events.
+Peer Educators receive compensation for their service.

 Peer Educators are a private but not confidential resource to students impacted by sexual misconduct or relationship violence.
 Peer Educators are considered mandated reporters upon the start of their appointment and must report any incidents of sexual misconduct or relationship violence that they learn of to a CARE Advocate.
 Peers take responsible steps to preserve an individual's privacy and protect the privacy of information shared with them.